Utkarsh-Agarwal-585/Grocery-GraphQL/grocery-backend/README.md

 ## Environment Variables

-To run this project, you will need to add the environment variables to your .env file.
+To run this project, you must add the environment variables to your .env file.

 For reference, check Sample [.env file](./.env.example)